saramgsilva/XamarinWorkshop/README.md

 :pushpin: Each student should get your own Xamarin Student License for free in [xamarin.com/student](https://xamarin.com/student).

 ![ENEI Logo](Guides/ImagesForGuides/students.png)
-If you are portuguese, you can read the portuguese article in [Programar EMagazine](http://www.revista-programar.info/): ["Xamarin: Sem custos para estudantes"](http://www.revista-programar.info/artigos/xamarin-sem-custos-para-estudantes/).**Each student should:*** Have a Windows or a Mac device;* Install [Xamarin Studio](http://xamarin.com/download);* Install [Xamarin IOS](http://developer.xamarin.com/guides/ios/getting_started/installation/) and/or [Xamarin Android](http://developer.xamarin.com/guides/android/getting_started/installation/)* Install [Xamarin Android Player](https://xamarin.com/android-player) or [Genymotion](https://www.genymotion.com/#!/)* Install [Visual Studio Community 2013](https://www.visualstudio.com/en-us/news/vs2013-community-vs.aspx)* Install [Windows Phone 8.1 SDK and Windows SDK for Windows 8.1](https://dev.windows.com/en-us/develop/downloads)**Notes:**  1.
+If you know portuguese language, you can read the article in [Programar EMagazine](http://www.revista-programar.info/): ["Xamarin: Sem custos para estudantes"](http://www.revista-programar.info/artigos/xamarin-sem-custos-para-estudantes/).**Each student should:*** Have a Windows or a Mac device;* Install [Xamarin Studio](http://xamarin.com/download);* Install [Xamarin IOS](http://developer.xamarin.com/guides/ios/getting_started/installation/) and/or [Xamarin Android](http://developer.xamarin.com/guides/android/getting_started/installation/)* Install [Xamarin Android Player](https://xamarin.com/android-player) or [Genymotion](https://www.genymotion.com/#!/)* Install [Visual Studio Community 2013](https://www.visualstudio.com/en-us/news/vs2013-community-vs.aspx)* Install [Windows Phone 8.1 SDK and Windows SDK for Windows 8.1](https://dev.windows.com/en-us/develop/downloads)**Notes:**  1.
 If you have a Windows device you can create Windows and Android applications.
 To create iOS applications is always required a Mac, and in this case you can create iOS and Android application using Xamarin Studio.
 With a Mac and Windows running in Parallels or VMware is possible to create the three targets at the same time (but is required a Windows Phone device to do the deploy!).
 2. Xamarin Plugin for Visual Studio in only available for Business plan and for developers that participate in Open Source projects.

 ## :white_medium_square:  Resources